Anthropology (ANTH)

 May Be Stacked With: ANTH A615

-ANTH A430 Research Methods in Cultural Anthropology 3 Credits
+ANTH A430 Social Science Research Methods 3 Credits

-Introduces modes of scientific data gathering, analysis and interpretation in cultural anthropology.
-Includes the logic of scientific inquiry, research design, data collection and analysis, field work strategies, ethnographic and report writing, community/partner collaboration, and ethics in social science research.
+Introduces modes of scientific data gathering, analysis, and interpretation in the social sciences.
+Includes the logic of scientific inquiry, research design, data collection and analysis, reporting results, community/partner collaboration, and ethics in social science research.

 Special Note: Not available for credit to students who have completed ANTH A630.